riboflavin/test-framer-sync/compare/avoma-vs-fathom.md

 ---
 type: comparison
 title: Avoma vs Fathom for meeting automation
-description: A detailed comparison of Avoma and Fathom AI meeting assistants, covering features, capabilities, pricing, and user feedback to help you choose the right meeting automation tool.
+description: Comprehensive comparison of Avoma and Fathom AI meeting assistants, covering features, pricing, transcription quality, and use cases for both online and in-person meetings.
 ---

 # Avoma vs Fathom for meeting automation